 Until you own a website, there’s a tendency to look at them as though they are one piece of property.
 In fact, a website is more like a community of houses.
 Each “house” is unique and presents different legal issues you must address in any purchase agreement.

-- Does the seller actually own the domain,
+- Actually own the domain,

 - Does the domain name infringe on a trademark owned by a third party?

-If you’re buying the actual website content in addition to the domain, things become much more complex because of intellectual property issues.
+If you’re buying the actual website content in addition to the domain, things become much more complicated because of intellectual property issues.
 Intellectual property is a legal catchall term that refers to topics such as trademarks, copyrights, trade secrets, and patents.
 Of these matters, trademarks and copyrights are by far the most common areas where problems pop up.

-When purchasing a website, it is critical a copyright audit be performed to make sure that you are not “buying a lawsuit.”
+When purchasing a website, it is critical a copyright audit is performed to make sure that you are not “buying a lawsuit.”
 The last thing you want to do is purchase a website and then be sued by a company like Getty Images for copyright infringement.
 A copyright audit involves metaphorically tearing down a website into its copyrighted parts and establishing the ownership and licensing rights to each section.
-With potential damages in the amount of $150,000 per image for a copyright infringement claim, spending the money to make sure all the copyrighted elements of the website are in order is money well spent.
+With potential damages of $150,000 per image for a copyright infringement claim, spending the money to make sure all the copyrighted elements of the website are in order is money well spent.

 The average website is a collection of modules with unique copyright issues.
 Make sure you address each module before purchasing any online property to avoid being ripped off.

-A trademark is actually one of two types of marks – a trademark or a service mark.
+A trademark is one of two types of marks – a trademark or a service mark.
 Service marks are used to identify a service such as the H&R Block tax service.
 A trademark refers to the symbol identifying a product traded in the e-commerce market.
 For example, the silhouette image of Michael Jordan jumping for a dunk is a trademark for the Air Jordan shoes.

 What does any of this have to do with the purchase of a website?
 Most websites have a mark on them.
 If you visit the Google homepage, for instance, you see the “Google” mark above the search box.
-If you had enough money to purchase Google, would it be important to acquire the exclusive rights to own and use this mark as part of the transaction?
-Of course it would.
+If you had enough money to purchase Google, would it be essential to acquire the exclusive rights to own and use this mark as part of the transaction?
+Of course, it would.
 Consumers would question the validity of your business efforts under the Google name if you didn’t use the mark.

 Open Source Software

 Taxes are an issue with any business.
-When purchasing a website, it is important to understand you take on the liability for reporting and paying taxes for the business.
+When purchasing a website, it is essential to understand you take on the liability for reporting and paying taxes for the business.
 The IRS doesn’t know the exact date you take on the obligations, so it may try to ding you for back taxes and penalties that have arisen because of the failure of the previous owner to pay taxes.

 Richard A. Chapo, Esq.